Cray-HPE/sat/docs/man/sat.8.rst

         tokens.
 Overrides value set in config file.

 **--token-file** *token-file*
         Token file to use for authentication.
+The location is either an absolute or relative path of a file in or below the home or current directory.
         Overrides value derived from other settings, or set in config file.

 **-h, --help**
         Print the help message for sat.